MercuryWorkshop/wispmark/README.md

 - net-tools
 - Go

 You must also be on a recent Linux distribution.
-Debian 12 and Arch Linux have been tested to work.
+Debian 13 and Arch Linux have been tested to work.

-Run ./wispmark.xsh to start the tests.
+Run `./wispmark.xsh` to start the tests.
 If you don't already have Xonsh installed, run `./wispmark.sh` which is a wrapper that will install Xonsh in a Python virtual environment.

-Note: if you want to rebuild all of the server and client implementations to run a clean test, you can run: `git clean -ffXd`
+Note: If you want to rebuild all of the server and client implementations to run a clean test, you can run: `git clean -ffXd`

 ## Methodology:
 This program pairs each Wisp server with each Wisp client, with a TCP echo server running on port 6002.
 The amount of traffic passing through that port is used to calculate the bandwidth that was achieved with each configuration.